smfm-project/sen2mosaic/docs/source/command_line.rst

     -u USER, --user USER  Scihub username
     -p PASS, --password PASS
                             Scihub password
+    -t [TILES [TILES ...]], --tiles [TILES [TILES ...]]
-    -t TILE, --tile TILE  Sentinel 2 tile name, in format ##XXX
+                            Sentinel 2 tile name, in format ##XXX

     Optional arguments:
+    -l LEVEL, --level LEVEL
+                            Set to search and download level '1C' (default) or '2A' data.
+Note that L2A data may not be available at all locations.
     -s START, --start START
                             Start date for search in format YYYYMMDD.
-Start date may not precede 20161206, the date where the format of Sentinel-2 files was simplified.
-Defaults to 20161206.
+Defaults to 20150523.
     -e END, --end END     End date for search in format YYYYMMDD.
 Defaults to today's date.
     -c %, --cloud %       Maximum percentage of cloud cover to download.